Making Origami Fish

 The Angelfish uses 2 sheets of paper and is quite easy to fold.
 However, I feel that the final product does not really look like an angelfish.
 I guess you have to be 5 years old to see the similarity.

 The Carp is generally a good model: it uses one sheet of paper; can be completed in 7 steps; and requires one cut (to split the tail).
 The diagrams are for Tancho Kohaku (white koi with a red spot on its head) but the photographed model shows the opposite coloration: red fish with white head.
 This was confusing.

-Thus, tape is advise – but if you use tape, the model will not jiggle properly.
+Thus, tape is advised – but if you use tape, the model will not jiggle properly.

 Summary of Making Origami Fish